 The EC supports APEC priorities by working on the implementation of the five-year Renewed APEC Agenda for Structural Reform (RAASR) mandate, endorsed by the Structural Reform Ministerial Meeting (SRMM) held in Cebu, Philippines, in September 2015.
 In August 2018, the High-Level Structural Reform Officials’ Meeting produced 10 Structural Reform Priorities and Gaps to Fill as a list of potential activities for the EC to focus on until 2020.

 The EC’s annual economic policy reports can be found here.
-Currently, the EC is working on the APEC Economic Policy Report on Structural Reform and the Digital Economy, which will be produced in time APEC Economic Leaders’ Meeting in November 2019.
+Currently, the EC is working on the APEC Economic Policy Report on Structural Reform and Women’s Empowerment, which will be produced in time for presentation at the APEC Economic Leaders’ Meeting in November 2020.